 To reheat successfully, use a covered dish in a moderate oven until heated through.

-VII.
 Serving Suggestions

 The Zucchini Rice Casserole makes for an excellent addition to various meals: